EU VAT changes valid from January 1st 2020

 - Obtaining proof of the purchaser’s VAT number, issued by the National Tax Administration of a Member State of the European Union different to the Member State from which the goods will be shipped, before the operation takes place.
 Your company will have to check this VAT number for each intracommunity supplies of goods and must keep evidence that the number has been correctly validated (for example using the VIES VAT number validation system),

 - Having previously filed an Intrastat return on dispatch,

-- Being in possession of additional evidence that goods have indeed left French territory.
+- Being in possession of additional evidence that goods have indeed left the country of departure.
 In addition to signed and stamped CMR documents, other documents must be kept by the seller in order to justify VAT exemption.
 Companies are therefore asked to supply two pieces of evidence showing that the delivery took place.
 This evidence must be issued by two different parties.
 For example, an invoice issued by the carrier, a payment document, or any other proof that can be analysed by the Tax Administration can be used.

 Chain transactions and intracommunity deliveries

 Chain transactions are defined as successive sales of goods between several taxable entities and where one single transport operation occurs from the Member State of the seller to that of the final recipient.
 The main question asked before the "quick fixes 2020" by operators was knowing whether it was the supplier, the intermediary parties, or the client who could benefit from VAT exemption.